When do animations come in handy for designers? How do you animate a design in Fusion? Look no further than this comprehensive tutorial.

 Introduction to animation

-Animation in Fusion offers much more than basic exploded views—it gives your designs life through motion studies.
+Animation in Fusion offers much more than basic exploded views.
+In the Animation workspace, you can create storyboards that show how parts and assemblies move over time, making it easier to communicate design intent to collaborators, stakeholders, and customers.
 A motion study allows you to simulate the movement of components and joints over time, giving you valuable insights into the functionality and assembly of your model.

 To start, navigate to the Assemble menu within the Model Workspace to create a motion study.
 Here, you can add and configure joints between components, specifying how each part should move relative to the others.